-Many of those small businesses that wade into the new digital waters are quickly seeing results.
-One of our clients, the managers of a residential complex, rented out all of their vacant units within 4 months after setting up a straightforward website and using Google Adwords.
-By creating modest ads and a list of key words, they were able to cost-effectively reach a new set of customers.
+Small businesses that wade into new digital waters quickly see results.
+One of our clients—the managers of a residential complex—rented out all of their vacant units within 4 months of setting up an optimized website and running a Google Ads campaign.
+By creating modest ads and a list of keywords, they were able to cost-effectively reach a new set of customers.
 This business figured out how to leverage the online world to reach their target customer in a new way.

-But while small businesses continue to expand their online marketing, we know that offline or traditional methods such as direct mail are still useful in landing new customers and growing the business.
+Yet while small businesses continue to expand their online marketing, we know that offline or traditional methods such as direct mail are still useful in landing new customers and growing the business.
 Which leads many small business owners to wonder, what is the best way to divvy up my marketing dollars?
-Should I put all my efforts into my website and social media networks like LinkedIn?
-Or should I stick with my tried and true routine of cold calling?
-Or is a combination of both?
+Should I put all my efforts into my website and social media marketing channels?
+Should I stick with my tried and true routines and word of mouth?
+Or is there a combination of both?

 In our experience, there is no simple formula.
-The marketplace, along with your products and services, is constantly evolving.
-And every business is unique – your accounting business has different marketing needs from the real estate agency next door.
-But all businesses share a common, and critical, requirement — understanding your customer.
+The marketplace, along with your products and services, is constantly evolving and every business is unique.
+An accounting business has different marketing needs from the real estate agency next door.
+But all businesses share a common, and critical, requirement: understanding your customer.
 You need to know their likes, their dislikes, how they want to be serviced and more.
 Without that knowledge, even the best marketing efforts will fall short.

 So how do you get that knowledge (and an effective marketing campaign to boot)?
 One effective way to discover what new marketing activity will attract new customers is to try, test, and tweak.

-Tweak: Now you know the marketing activity that is effectively reaching your target customers, you can tweak your page accordingly.
-What update or offers can you post to keep fans coming back?
-Can you incent them to find other fans for you through offering a special promotion?
+Now that you know the marketing activity that is effectively reaching your target customers, you can tweak your page accordingly.
+What updates or offers can you post to keep fans coming back?
+Can you incentivize them to find other fans for you through offering a special promotion?

 Establishing a feedback loop such as this helps you to understand who your core customer is and what prospects may be looking for in your product or service.
 But it is not a one-time event.
-You must continuously try, test and tweak your marketing efforts to build your brand.
-Next week we will explore other measureable efforts to help you expand your brand online.
+You must continuously try, test, and tweak your marketing efforts to build your brand.
+Next week we will explore other measurable efforts to help you expand your brand online.